 The ride itself is a slow, dark boat ride.
 Along the way you’ll encounter tons of Pandoran plants and animals.
 You can watch a video of the ride here.

-Na’vi River Journey is probably the most beautiful ride Disney has ever put together (arguably Kilimanjaro Safaris could have that crown).
+Na’vi River Journey is maybe the most beautiful ride Disney has ever put together (though even nearby Kilimanjaro Safaris could deserve that crown).
 It’s a wonderfully relaxing and enchanting experience.
 It also ends with one of Disney’s finest animatronics, the Shaman of Songs.

 Of course, not every ride should be a thrill ride.
 Na’vi River Journey is overall an excellent addition to the park and a great opportunity for people who might not want thrills to experience something special in Pandora.